jcbhass/Udacity-Final-Project-Travel-Website-2-5-2020/README.md

 -  the trip length
 -  the local weather at the start of the trip
 -  an animated Skycon of the weather
+It used APIs, Webpack, Sass styles, Service Workers, and Jest Tests.

 ## Instructions
 Please use "npm run start-prod" to start the application.
 The localhost is 5000.